Collective flow of fermionic impurities immersed in a Bose-Einstein Condensate

-The general dynamics of fermions strongly interacting with a partially condensed Bose gas at finite temperature are challenging to describe, as interactions between fermions and bosons come in two flavors.
-On the one hand, fermions can incoherently scatter with thermal bosons, leading to momentum-changing collisions, while on the other hand, fermions also experience momentum-preserving interactions, in particular with the BEC, in the form of an effective potential~\cite{Landau1941,Viverit2000,Chevy2015,Seetharam2021,Seetharam2021long}.
+The general dynamics of fermions interacting with a partially condensed Bose gas at finite temperature are challenging to describe, as interactions between fermions and bosons come in two flavors.
+On one hand, fermions can incoherently scatter with thermal bosons, leading to momentum-changing collisions.
+On the other hand, fermions also experience momentum-preserving interactions, in particular with the BEC, in the form of an effective potential~\cite{Landau1941,Viverit2000,Chevy2015,Seetharam2021,Seetharam2021long}.
 The interplay between the two types of interactions dictates the dynamics of the whole system~\cite{Miyakawa2000, Yip2001,Sogo2002,Liu2003,Capuzzi2004,Imambekov2006, Banerjee2009,VanSchaeybroeck2009,Maruyama2014, Asano2019b,Ono2019}.
-Most challenging is the regime of strong boson-fermion interactions, when already the non-superfluid system crosses over from collisionless to the collisionally hydrodynamic regime.
+Most challenging is the regime for strong interactions where the non-superfluid system crosses over from collisionless to the collisionally hydrodynamic regime.
 Such a regime is observed in electron-phonon mixtures in the context of high-temperature superconductivity~\cite{Zhang2017,Gooth2018}.
-With such strong interactions and with bosons partially condensed, the question arises whether the system indeed remains superfluid, with fermions flowing without dissipation through the Bose gas.
+With such strong interactions and with bosons partially condensed, the question arises whether the system indeed remains superfluid, with fermions flowing without dissipation through the condensate.
 Also, it is unclear how thermal bosonic excitations alter the transport properties of fermions.
-Here, we directly study these questions, observing evidence for dissipationless flow of fermions through the condensate despite strong interactions.
-With increasing temperature we observe a crossover from dissipationless to collision-dominated hydrodynamic flow.
+Here, we thoroughly address these questions, observing collective flow of fermionic impurities mimicking closely the superfluid hydrodynamic modes of the condensate.
+Despite strong interspecies interactions the flow can be modelled as collisionless and driven by the condensate's mean-field.
+With increasing temperature we observe a crossover to collision-dominated hydrodynamic flow.